Rapper Benny the Butcher shot in robbery attempt in Houston

 Silva said the suspects are at large and an investigation is under way.
 A description of the suspects was not immediately released, but investigators said they were seen in a Chevy Malibu.

-A representative for Pennick did not immediately respond to a request for comment.
+A representative for Pennick did not respond to a request for comment.

 The rapper from Buffalo, New York is part of the hip-hop group Griselda and last month released his second studio album, “Burden of Proof.”
-He also recently signed a management deal with Roc Nation, an entertainment agency founded by notable rapper Jay-Z, according to Spotify.
+He also recently signed a management deal with Roc Nation, an entertainment agency founded by superstar rapper and entrepreneur Jay-Z, according to Spotify.

-Pennick is at least the third rapper in less than week to become the victim of gun violence in Texas.
+Pennick is at least the third rapper in less than a week to become the victim of gun violence in Texas.

-Last Wednesday, Dallas rapper Mo3, whose real name was Melvin Noble, was shot and killed during a daytime attack on a highway in the city.
-Later in the week, 38-year-old rapper Boosie Badazz was also shot in the leg Saturday, just one day after attending a vigil for Noble.
-The Baton Rouge, Louisiana native, whose real name is Torrance Hatch, on Sunday informed his fans in a Facebook post that he was okay.
+Hours before the incident involving Pennick, another hip-hop artist, Boosie Badazz, whose real name is Torrence Hatch, was also shot in the leg.
+It occurred just a day after Hatch attended a vigil for slain Dallas rapper Mo3, who was shot and killed last Wednesday during a daytime attack on a highway in his hometown.
+The 38-year-old native of Baton Rouge, Louisiana, told his fans in a Facebook post Sunday that he was okay.

-Police have not announced arrests in the shootings involving Noble and Hatch.
-WFAA-TV reports that authorities said there is no evidence indicating Saturday’s shootings were related to other incidents that occurred earlier in the week.
+Police have not announced whether arrests have been made in either case.
+WFAA-TV reports that authorities have said there is no evidence indicating Saturday’s shootings were connected to Noble’s death.

 Sign up for Daily Newsletters